XBFL Rules

 Please note that proof of attempts in contacting an opponent must be provided to the commissioner for a fair ruling.
 The commissioner should be notified of scheduling difficulties no later than the Wednesday of each football week.

-For leagues that run an auto-scheduling system (such as when using 2K's network), teams may have to earn temporary losses until any manual adjustments can be made at the end of the regular season.
+For leagues that run an auto-scheduling system, teams may have to earn temporary losses until any manual adjustments can be made at the end of the regular season.

 Inability to Connect With Opponents (Internet Connectivity Issues): If it is determined that a single gamer is unable to play a scheduled game (or games) due to their own router/Internet setup/Internet service, they will be required to resolve the problem within three weeks time (veterans allowed four weeks).
 During the inactive weeks, they must drop from the league so that the CPU "assistant coach" can control their team.
 They will be reinstated immediately upon resolution of the problem.